gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 **❗ WARNING:**
 - DO NOT DISCONNECT POWER when the switch profile operation is going on.
-This would brick your camera.
+This would hard brick your camera.
 - Switching to other profiles from OpenIPC is not supported yet.
 If you have switched to OpenIPC, you need to use SSH or serial connection to switch manually.
 - Switching to wzmini profile is not supported yet.
 -----